computski/ESP_DCC_Controller/README.md

 Does not support LocoNet or DCC++ at this time
-Does not support DigiTrains throttle on mobile (this is websockets based)
+Does not support DigiTrains throttle on mobile (this is websockets based) I did port the code to an ESP32 but there are problems with other libraries (notably websockets) which cause unacceptable operational problems.

 2021-11-01 added DC support, system can run as a simple PWM DC controller and in which case it will respond only to loco 3 and 28 speed steps and added a definition for the DOIT ESP12 motor shield.
 This is a cheap L293 shield that fits the nodeMCU. requires an external INA219 module.